ceford/j4xdemos-com-jdocmanual-v2/README.md

 There may be other modules needing similar treatment.

 The Home Dashboard should now be empty for a **JDM Author**.

-### Jdocmanual Options

-From the JDOC Manual, Manual page select the Options button.
-In the Permissions list select **JDM Author** and set the following to Allowed:
-- Access Administration Interface
-- Create
-- Delete
-- Edit

-Select **JDM Publisher** and set the following to Allowed:
-- Publish

-Save and Close

 ## Who can do what?